-- The online application for admission. - The Office of Admissions at ENC requires that at least one recommendation be submitted on the student's behalf from a teacher, tutor, guidance counselor, or other appropriate non-family member who can attest to both the applicant's academic ability and character. - Transfer Student applicants to Eastern Nazarene College must be in good academic, financial, and social standing at all institutions previously attended.
+- The online application for admission. - Transfer Student applicants to Eastern Nazarene College must be in good academic, financial, and social standing at all institutions previously attended.
 Students must arrange to have official signed & sealed transcripts from all post-secondary institutions previously attended sent directly to the Office of Admissions at Eastern Nazarene College.
 The transcript must show course grades, as well as the cumulative GPA.
 If actively enrolled in courses at the time of application, a final transcript must be forwarded immediately after completion of the term or semester.